Understanding Food Labels

 Certified Organic

-Right now, the most meaningful label on your food, in terms of upholding specific government requirements, is the U.S. Department of Agriculture (USDA) Organic seal.
-For a product to be certified organic, it’s required to meet specific standards:
+Right now, the most meaningful label on your food, in terms of following specific government requirements, is the US Department of Agriculture (USDA) Organic seal.
+Certified organic products must meet specific standards, including:

-• Organic crops cannot be genetically engineered or irradiated;
+• Organic crops cannot be genetically engineered or irradiated (which exposes crops to radiation to extend shelf-life and kill pests, viruses, and bacteria);

 • Animals must eat only organically grown feed (without animal byproducts) and can’t be treated with synthetic hormones or antibiotics;